Contents

 Is a business degree worth it?

-This means that B.B.A holders only earn about 8.6% more than the average person with a bachelor’s degree.
+This means that B.B.A holders only earn about .4% less than the average person with a bachelor’s degree.

 By value for money, a bachelor’s in business administration ranks below average according to our economic score metric.